Sunday Services at St Matthew's

 Within such a beautiful building, regular worship services are held on Sundays and weekdays.
 Our style has a dignity appropriate to the setting but is, we trust, warm and welcoming to both visitors and regulars.

 The historic St Matthew’s Church shares its central city site with several other buildings used by the Parish and others.
 St Matthew’s Primary School, established in 1995, is a co-educational integrated school of over 130 pupils, from new entrant to Year 8.
-St Matthew’s Early Childhood Centre provides preschool education in the nearby Canon Drake Hall.
+Waiapu Kids St Matthew's provides preschool education in the nearby Canon Drake Hall.
 In the large Parish Hall are located the Parish Office, an Opportunity Shop and venues for art and craft groups, a preschool music group and many other activities run by various organisations.

 St Matthew’s welcomes visitors and sightseers.
 The church is usually open most weekday mornings, for Sunday Services and at other times by arrangement.